 - Immobility which causes blood flow in the veins to be slow.
 Slow-flowing blood is more likely to clot than normal-flowing blood:

-- A surgical operation where you are asleep for over 1-1.5 hours is the most common cause of a DVT.
+- A surgical operation where you are asleep (under general anaesthetic) is the most common cause of a DVT.
 Your legs are still when you are under anaesthetic, because the muscles in your body are temporarily paralysed.
 Blood flow in the leg veins can become very slow, making a clot more likely to occur.
 Certain types of surgery (particularly operations on the pelvis or legs) increase the risk of DVT even more.

 - Any illness or injury that causes immobility increases the risk.
 This includes having a leg in a hard plaster cast after a fracture.
 People who are admitted to intensive care units are at an increased risk of DVT.
 This is due to a number of reasons but partly because they are very ill and also because they are immobile (they may even be kept asleep by anaesthetic medications).